tymyrddin/red-network/source/docs/wireless/rogue-ap.md

 In a karma attack, the adversary does not need to broadcast a spoofed SSID to entice users and potentially raise suspicion.

-### Downgrade and SSL strip

-Both Karma and Evil Twin can be used in combination with an on-path attack which intercepts all traffic coming from the wireless client.

-The connection with the server uses normal HTTPS.
-The connection with the client uses either a weaker version of SSL (downgrade attack, more easily cracked), or no encryption at all, using cleartext HTTP ([SSL strip attack](../application/ssl-stripping.md)) between the hack machine and the client.

-Both cases depend on the user permitting a connection to a website with an untrusted certificate.
-The certificate used in a downgrade attack is a self-signed certificate from the adversary machine.

 ### Captive portal

 A captive portal is the term for the web page that appears that asks users for their login credentials when